 Tiradentes

 The town was later renamed Tiradentes in honor of Joaquim José da Silva Xavier, a leading figure in the Brazilian independence movement.
-Known as Tiradentes, he was a key player in the Inconfidência Mineira, a failed attempt to achieve independence from Portuguese rule in 1789.
+Known as Tiradentes, he was a key player in the Inconfidência Mineira, a failed attempt to gain independence from Portuguese rule in 1789.
 Despite his efforts, Tiradentes was eventually arrested, tried, and executed, becoming a symbol of resistance against colonial oppression.

-Today, Tiradentes stands as a beautifully preserved colonial town, showcasing its historical architecture, cobblestone streets, and cultural heritage.
+Today, Tiradentes stands as a beautifully preserved colonial town, showcasing its historical architecture, cobblestone streets, and rich cultural heritage.

 What to see in Tiradentes

-Matriz de Santo Antônio Church: This iconic church, built in the 18th century, is a masterpiece of Brazilian baroque architecture.
+This iconic 18th-century church is a masterpiece of Brazilian baroque architecture.
 Its intricate woodwork and detailed decorations make it a must-visit landmark.

-Tiradentes Square: The heart of the town, this square is surrounded by colonial buildings and features a bronze statue of Tiradentes in the center, commemorating the town’s historical significance.
+The heart of the town, this square is surrounded by colonial buildings and features a bronze statue of Tiradentes in the center, commemorating the town’s historical significance.

-Maria Fumaça Train Ride: Experience a nostalgic journey on the vintage steam train that connects Tiradentes to São João del Rei, offering scenic views of the countryside.
+Enjoy a nostalgic journey on the vintage steam train that connects Tiradentes to São João del Rei, offering scenic views of the picturesque countryside.

 Getting to Tiradentes